 The majority of states also have statutes similar to the federal Anti-Kickback Statute and false claims laws that apply to items and services reimbursed under Medicaid and other state programs, or, in several states, that apply regardless of whether the payer is a government entity or a private commercial entity.
 The Federal Open Payments, or Physician Payments Sunshine Act, program requires manufacturers of products for which payment is available under Medicare, Medicaid or the State Children's Health Insurance Program, to track and report annually to the federal government (for disclosure to the public) certain payments and other transfers of value made to physicians and teaching hospitals as well as disclosure of payments and other transfers of value provided to physicians and teaching hospitals, and ownership and investment interests held by physicians and other healthcare providers and their immediate family members and applicable group purchasing organizations.
 Our failure to appropriately track and report payments to the government could result in civil fines and penalties, which could adversely affect the results of our operations.
 In addition, several U.S. states and localities have enacted legislation requiring medical device companies to establish marketing compliance programs, file periodic reports with the state, and/or make periodic public disclosures on sales, marketing, pricing, clinical trials, and other activities.
-Other state laws prohibit certain marketing-related activities including the provider, make periodic public disclosures on sales, marketing, pricing, clinical trials, and regulations contain ambiguous requirements that government officials have not yet clarified.
+Other state laws prohibit certain marketing-related activities including the provision of gifts, meals or other items to certain healthcare providers.
+Many of these laws and regulations contain ambiguous requirements that government officials have not yet clarified.
 Given the lack of clarity in the laws and their implementation, our reporting actions could be subject to the penalty provisions of the pertinent federal and state laws and regulations.

 The medical device industry has been under heightened scrutiny as the subject of government investigations and enforcement actions involving manufacturers who allegedly offered unlawful inducements to potential or existing customers in an attempt to procure their business, including arrangements with physician consultants.
-If our operations or arrangements are found to be in violation of such governmental regulations, we may be subject to civil and criminal penalties, damages, fines, exclusion from the Medicare and Medicare and Medicare our business and the curtailment of our operations.
-All of these penalties could adversely affect our ability to operate our business and our financial results.
+If our operations or arrangements are found to be in violation of such governmental regulations, we may be subject to civil and criminal penalties, damages, fines, exclusion from the Medicare and Medicare and Medicare our business and our financial results.